KestrelComputer/kestrel/_posts/2015-03-11-why-not-machine-forth.md

 ## Literal Management

 In many cases, numeric constants will fall between -2048 and 2047, inclusive.
-If this happens, working with numeric literals proves as easy as it would for Intel architecture CPUs.
+Working with small numeric literals proves as easy as it would for Intel architecture CPUs.
 However, with roughly equal frequency in my experience, you'll want to express an address of a buffer, variable, or even call-back word.
 With RAM starting at $0100000000000000 in the Kestrel-3, these literals fall well outside of the +/-2KiB range; these require indirection to load into a CPU register for processing.
 For this purpose, RISC-V software reserves a register to point to a pool of literals, known as the "global pointer", or GP for short.